-- The assessment of an administrative fine as provided under HRS section 103D-306?106 would apply if a procurement officer or a CPO fails to comply with the determination of correction action issued by the SPO Administrator within 30 days from the date of the issuance of the corrective action. - Upon request, the SPO Administrator may extend the 30 day requirement.
+- Under HRS Section 103D-206 administrative fines would apply if the procurement officer or CPO fails to take correction within 30 days from the date of the issuance of the corrective action for each day of noncompliance. - Upon request, the SPO Administrator may extend the 30 day requirement.